finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 If we start our development server again, now the error is gone, and we can start using `async await` on our project.
 Yeayyy!

 What about other features like `optional-chaining` and `nullish-coalescing-operator`?
-Well, we can install the plugins and use it on our project same like above.
+Well, we can install the plugins and use them on our project the same as above.

 ```bash
 # If you're using yarn